sap-tutorials/eda/tutorials/eh-setup-aem/eh-setup-aem.md

 ### Get AEM event broker details

 Apart from the AEM instance details that we can find in the SAP BTP cockpit, we also need to gather the event broker details from AEM.
-For this, we need to access the AEM
+For this, we need to access the AEM:

 1. Navigate to the SAP BTP subaccount where the SAP Integration Suite, advanced event mesh instance lives.
 Go to **Services** > **Instances and Subscriptions** and click on the `SAP Integration Suite, advanced event mesh` instance.
 2. In the AEM UI, go to **Cluster Manager** and select the event broker service that will be receiving the events from SAP Cloud Application Event Hub.